AMReX-Codes/amrex/Docs/sphinx_documentation/source/TimeIntegration_Chapter.rst

 they may not yet support all SUNDIALS configurations available.
 If you find you need SUNDIALS options we have not implemented, please let us know.

-The options are detailed as follows:
+The full set of integrator options are detailed as follows:

 ::